 Natural Gas.
-Natural gas (including "combustoleo" fuel oil which is an oil derivative that is less refined than gasoline and diesel fuel oil that can be used instead of gasoline in our Mexicali plant) consisted of approximately 3% of our consolidated manufacturing conversion cost (2% of the manufacturing conversion cost of our Mexican operations, 3% of the manufacturing conversion cost of our U.S. operations and 4% of our Brazil operations) in 2023 and approximately 5% of our consolidated manufacturing conversion cost (3% of the manufacturing conversion cost of our Mexican operations, 6% of the manufacturing conversion cost of our U.S. operations and 4% of our Brazil operations) in 2022.
+Natural gas (including "combustoleo" fuel oil which is an oil derivative that is less refined than gasoline and diesel fuel oil that can be used instead of gasoline in our Mexicali plant) consisted of approximately 3% of our consolidated manufacturing conversion cost (2% of the manufacturing conversion cost of our Mexican operations, 3% of the manufacturing conversion cost of our U.S. operations and 4% of our Brazil operations) in 2023 and approximately 5% of our consolidated manufacturing conversion cost of our U.S. operations and 4% of our Brazil operations) in 2022.
 In previous years we have entered into natural gas cash-flow exchange contracts or swaps where we receive a floating price and pay a fixed price to hedge our risk of from fluctuations in natural gas prices.
 Fluctuations in natural gas prices from volume consumed are recognized as part of our operating costs.
 As applicable, we recognized the fair value of instruments either as liabilities or assets.
 We periodically evaluated the changes in the cash flows of derivative instruments to analyze if the swaps are highly effective for mitigating the exposure to natural gas price fluctuations.
 At December 31, 2023, 2022 and 2021, we did not have natural gas cash-flow exchange contracts or swaps.
 For the derivatives that qualified for hedge accounting, their fair value was adjusted through the stockholders' equity under the caption fair value of derivative financial instruments until such time as the related item in the derivative hedges is recognized as income.